Chart Color Schemes

 Employment

-Ballarat Central has a highly educated workforce with essential services sectors well represented.
-The unemployment rate is 3.7% and there was an estimated 7.4% employment growth in the past year based on AreaSearch aggregation of statistical area data.
+Ballarat Central has a highly educated workforce with prominent representation in essential services sectors.
+The unemployment rate is 4.0%, with an estimated employment growth of 1.4% over the past year (AreaSearch aggregation).

 Frequently Asked Questions - Employment